-Very often, human BPS involves movements that are not aimed at sound production.
+Very often, human BPS often involves movements which are not aimed at sound production.
 For example, head bobbing, finger tapping, and dancing are not usually aimed at making sound.
-Thus if an animal synchronizes movements to music, it is important to ask whether this is only done in the context of making sound (e.g., striking a drum or some other musical instrument) or if it is a purely motor response.
-If synchronization is only accomplished while making sound, this could point to synchronization mechanisms based on joint action (e.g., "chorusing"), which may differ somewhat from mechanisms involved in silent rhythmic responses to sound.
+Thus if an animal synchronizes movements to music, it is important to ask if this is only done in the context of making sound (e.g., striking a drum or some other musical instrument), or if it is a purely motor response.